 Danza de los voladores Check out this video that I took at Xcaret (a park near Playa del Carmen, Mexico) of the Danza de los Voladores de Papantla, (Dance of the Flyers).

-It is an ancient Mesoamerican ceremony/ritual still performed today in isolated pockets in Mexico and Guatemala.
-It originated with the Nahua, Huastec and Otomi peoples in central Mexico, and then spread throughout Mesoamerica.
-The ritual consists of dance and the climbing of a 30 meter pole from which four of the five participants then launch themselves tied with ropes to descend to the ground.
-The fifth remains on top of the pole, dancing and playing a flute and drum.
+Usually, the ritual consists of dancing and then climbing of a 30-meter pole.
+Next, four of the five participants then launch themselves tied with ropes to descend to the ground.
+Throughout the process, the fifth remains on top of the pole, dancing and playing a flute and drum.

-According to one myth, the ritual was created to ask the gods to end a severe drought.
-Although the ritual did not originate with the Totonac people, today it is strongly associated with them, especially those in and around Papantla in the Mexican state of Veracruz.
-The ceremony was named an Intangible Cultural Heritage by UNESCO in order to help the ritual survive and thrive in the modern world.
+According to one myth, native peoples created this ceremony to ask the gods to end a severe drought.
+Although the ritual did not originate with the Totonac people, today it is strongly associated with them.
+It is especially popular in and around Papantla in the Mexican state of Veracruz.
+UNESCO named the ceremony an Intangible Cultural Heritage in order to help the ritual survive and thrive in the modern world.